punch0497/configs/README.md

 # configs
-My personal configurations for various things
+My personal configurations for various things in Linux